Chapter 8 Constructions and Idioms

 With the collexeme analysis statistics, we can therefore explore the top N collexemes according to specific association metrics.

-Here we look at the top 10 collexemes according to four different distributional metrics:
+Here we look at the top N collexemes according to different distributional/statistical metrics:

 ## from wide to long